gkapfham/pyohio2021-presentation/slides.md

 <div class="text-3xl font-bold mt-8 ml-4">

-- With type annotations, Typer can:
+- Using type annotations, Typer can:
   - automatically generates all menus
   - performs error checking on all arguments
   - converts all arguments to the correct type